project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_org_add_user.md

 }
 ```

-This concludes the topic of associating an user with an organization, in Sunbird.
+This concludes the topic of associating a user with an organization, in Sunbird.

 ### Concepts Covered

-**Associate user and organization**: When an user is created in an organization, by default, the user does not get associated with any sub-organizations.
-An user can be associated with one or more sub-organizations, within the same organization.
-An user cannot be associated with more than one organization.
+**Associate user and organization**: When a user is created in an organization, by default, the user does not get associated with any sub-organizations.
+A user can be associated with one or more sub-organizations, within the same organization.
+A user cannot be associated with more than one organization.

 ### Related Topics